Chelsey-Hill/data-science-portfolio/README.md

 Welcome to my **Data Science Portfolio**!

-I recently earned my **Bachelor of Science in Statistics** with a **Certificate in Applied Data Science**.
+I recently earned a Bachelor of Science in Statistics from the University of Georgia, along with a Certificate in Applied Data Science and a Minor in Spanish.
 I'm passionate about using data to solve real-world problems through analytics, statistical modeling, machine learning, forecasting, and interactive data visualization.

 This portfolio showcases projects that demonstrate my experience with **Python, R, SQL, data visualization, predictive modeling, and exploratory data analysis**.